bharatnc/bharatnc.github.io/pages/about.md

 </span>
 </div>

-<h3> So, who am I and where did I start? </h3>
+<h3> Quick words about me </h3>
+I would like to summarize my skills quickly over in this section.
+If you would like to know more about me, then you can go through the other sections as well. <br>
 I am a Graduate Student at University of Colorado Boulder.
 Electrical and Computer Engineering is my major.
+I like developing software and I have a keen interest towards DevOps Engineering. <br>
+<h5>My skills :</h5>
+- Languages - Python, Java, Ruby, Bash Scripting <br>
+- Technology - Amazon AWS, Ansible, Vagrant, Docker, Git,  MYSql <br>
+- Web Tools - Flask, Django, HTML, Nodejs <br>

+Along with these, a good knowledge of Linux Systems. <br>

+One could also have a look at my Resume [here] .

+<h3> So, who am I and where did I start? </h3>
 I started off as an undergraduate student in Mechatronics Engineering, back in India.
 It was one of those times when I got my hands dirty building and exploring all sorts of stuff that would interest me.
 Yet, I was  not really heading in any specific direction.
 Over my 4 years of undergraduate study, I did not really develop a finesse or an interest for software or web development.

 <h3> When I started Software Development ... </h3>